- — Kosher, Non-GMO, Organic, Vegan

 How to Bake with Organic Cassava Flour

 You can use Organic Cassava Flour as a direct substitute for all-purpose flour in the majority of recipes.
-However, bear in mind that it absorbs a bit more water, so you might need to experiment with the amount of liquids in recipes.
+However, bear in mind that it absorbs a bit more water, so you might need to experiment with the amount of liquid added when creating your dough.
+Note that cassava flour has a very mild nutty flavor.
+You’ll need to take that into account when baking, as regular wheat flour has no taste.

-What’s the Difference Organic Cassava Flour and Tapioca
+What’s the Difference Between Organic Cassava Flour and Tapioca